PrietoGodinoLab/OptoPi/README.md

 Our open-source software (BIO) can be used to simultaneously track multiple animals while accurately keeping individual animal’s identity both in on-line and off-line modes.

-## Links
+## BIO

-See [BIO](https://github.com/folterj/BioImageOperation) for actively maintained BIO repository
+For animal tracking we utilise and recommend BIO created by Joost de Folter.
+Currently, we use the ' release.
+For the latest, actively maintained BIO repository see - [BIO](https://github.com/folterj/BioImageOperation).